-- 5. Business committee of the assembly - a) The business committee of the assembly shall consist of the moderator and vice-moderator or vice-moderators of the central committee, the general secretary, the presidents of the Council, the co-moderators of the permanent committee on consensus and collaboration participating as a delegate, the moderator or a member of the assembly planning committee participating as a delegate, the moderators of hearings and committees who may appoint substitutes and ten delegates who are not members of the outgoing central committee, who shall be elected in accordance with rule IV.2.
-If a co-moderator of the permanent committee and/or the moderator of the assembly planning committee is not a delegate, he/she shall be invited as an adviser to the assembly and its business committee with the right to speak but not to participate in decision-making.
+5. Business committee of the assembly

+a.
+The business committee of the assembly shall consist of the general secretary, the moderator and vice-moderator or vice-moderators of the outgoing central committee, the presidents of the World Council of Churches, the co-moderators of the permanent committee on consensus and collaboration participating as delegates, the moderator or designated member of the assembly planning committee participating as a delegate, the moderators of assembly hearings and committees (who may appoint substitutes), plus ten persons nominated from assembly delegates who are not members of the outgoing central committee, who shall be elected in accordance with rule IV.2 If a co-moderator of the permanent committee and/or the moderator of the assembly planning committee are not delegate(s), he/she shall be invited as an adviser to the assembly and its business committee with the right to speak but not to participate in decision-making.

-b) The business committee shall:
+b.
+The business committee shall:

-- coordinate the day-to-day business of the assembly and may make proposals for rearrangement, modification, addition, deletion or substitution of items included on the agenda.
+- i. coordinate the day-to-day business of the assembly and may make proposals for rearrangement, modification, addition, deletion or substitution of items included on the agenda.
 Any such proposal shall be presented to the assembly at the earliest convenient time by a member of the business committee with reasons for the proposed change.
 After opportunity for discussion on the proposal, the moderator shall put the following question to the assembly: Shall the assembly approve the proposal of the business committee?
 The assembly shall decide the question by consensus or voting procedures.
-If decided according to voting procedures, then any proposed change must receive a two-thirds (2/3) majority of those present to be adopted; - 2) consider any item of business or change in the agenda proposed to the business committee by a delegate under rule XX.6.c; - determine whether the assembly sits in general, hearing or decision session as defined in rule XX.2; - 4) receive information from and review the reports of other committees in order to consider how best the assembly can act on them.
+If decided according to voting procedures, then any proposed change must receive a two-thirds (2/3) majority of those present to be adopted; - ii. consider any item of business or change in the agenda proposed to the business committee by a delegate under rule XIX.6.c; - iii. determine whether the assembly sits in general, hearing or decision session as defined in rule XIX.2; - iv. receive information from and review the reports of other committees in order to consider how best the assembly can act on them.